Salahuddin Kazi, MD, Chair

 Dr. Scielzo is an Associate Professor and the Associate Director of Education in Internal Medicine at the University of Texas Southwestern Medical Center.
 In her role, she works extensively with the oversight of resident and faculty physician training.

 Her research has three main themes: psychometrics, mentoring/training, assessment and evaluation.
 In regards to psychometrics, Dr. Scielzo is well-versed in survey design and measurement best-practices to ensure the most reliable and valid inferences possible.
 Her mentoring/training research has helped to identify underlying mechanisms of successful skill and information transference, and her research in assessment/evaluation has helped effectively quantify the impacts of interventions.
 These three skillsets combined enable Dr. Scielzo to identify training needs, optimize training interventions, and ensure the highest quality inferences possible.
 Moreover, she also has some preliminary rheumatology-specific research.

 Dr. Scielzo has previously held positions in the Department of Psychology at the University of Texas Arlington and at the Institute for Simulation and Training at the University of Central Florida (UCF).
 She received her doctorate and master's degrees from UCF.

 Finally, she herself is a rheumatic patient, and is passionate about her role and making a difference for other patients – and ensuring the highest quality of care is provided to them.

-As of April 2021, Dr. Scielzo reported no external relationships.
+As of August 2022, Dr. Scielzo reported the following ongoing external relationships: